drhsqlite/fossil-mirror/www/gitusers.md

 ## Cherry-pick Is An Option To The "merge" Command

-In Git, "`git cherrypick`" is a separate command.
+In Git, "`git cherry-pick`" is a separate command.
 In Fossil, "`fossil merge --cherrypick`" is an option on the merge command.
 Otherwise, they work mostly the same.